Technigo/project-portfolio/Planning-to-do.md

 ### Next up To do:

-- correct size on all text (do on paper later)
 - github API
 - articles json
+- responsiveness
--
+- details like hovering etc.

 ### Planning and general thoughts